"Many people think that eating a vegan diet means giving up food you love for food that is boring and bland. I want to change that...

 ON A PERSONAL NOTE

 Aside from food, I'm a pretty down to earth cool ass chick.
-I've been told that I curse too much.
+I've been told that I curse way too much but honestly I just don't give a damn lol.
 I love art and out side of being in nature, I would spend most of my time in museums if I could.
 I'm lucky enough to live in Cambridge, MA which is small very pedestrian friendly storybook like town.
 It is also the home of Harvard University, MIT, Lesley University and a quick walk to Berklee school of Music.
 This means that I'm literally waking distance to some of the most amazing museums in the country.
 I visit them often, especially when I need to escape.
 I also love healing crystals and they are EVERYWHERE in my home.
 My son has a pretty nice collection too.
+I'm obsessed with cats even though I currently do not have one.
 Music is super important to me and I'm constantly blasting music in my home, especially while I work.
 I love and appreciate all genres and listen to everything.
 I know some of my neighbors probably think I just a little nuts when they hear my playlist jump genres for hours on end.
 Like everyone else in the world I believe that I make the best playlist ever!
 You can find my playlists on itunes and judge for yourself.
 Just be warned I leave no genre behind. lol